Environmental Governance and Civic Engagement

 Who, what, where, why and how are urban environmental stewardship groups working in New York City?

-The Stewardship Mapping and Assessment Project (STEW-MAP) seeks to answer the question: What are the social and spatial interactions among civic groups who conserve, manage, monitor, advocate for, and educate the public about their local environments (including water, land, air, waste, toxics, and energy issues)?
+The Stewardship Mapping and Assessment Project (STEW-MAP) seeks to answer the question: What are the social and spatial (geographic) interactions among people and groups that conserve, manage, monitor, advocate for, and educate the public about their local environments (including water, land, air, waste, toxics, and energy issues)?

-Stewardship is one of the means by which civic groups contribute to the sustainability of their local environments.
-These groups work alongside or independent of public agencies and private businesses in managing urban landscapes.
-STEW-MAP is both an empirical study of New York City’s stewardship network as well as a publicly available online tool to help support that network.
+Stewardship is one of the ways that both informal and more organized groups contribute to the care of their local environments.
+These groups work alongside or independent of public agencies and private businesses in managing urban places .
+STEW-MAP is both a study of New York City’s stewardship network and a publicly available online tool to help support that network.

 How was STEW-MAP developed?

-The project was developed by a team of Forest Service and university researchers working with dozens of municipal agencies and citywide environmental nonprofits who identified a need to create a common database and map.
-STEW-MAP has collected information from nearly 5,000 local citizen groups that range from informal block associations and kayak clubs, to tree planting groups, to formal nonprofit educational institutions.
-A network analysis of these groups highlights the connections between civic environmental actors and identifies important stewardship nodes within the network.
-STEW-MAP’s publicly available online map currently displays spatial data for over 500 groups citywide alongside other open space data layers.
-The project adds a social layer of information to biophysical and urban geographic information on ‘green infrastructure’ in New York City.
+The project was developed by a team of Forest Service and university researchers working with dozens of government agencies and environmental nonprofit groups.
+Early on, project participants identified a need to create a common database of stewardship groups and a citywide map of stewarded sites.
+To date, New York City’s STEW-MAP has collected information from nearly 5,000 local citizen groups that range from informal block associations and kayak clubs, to tree planting groups and formal nonprofit organizations.
+A network analysis of these groups highlights the connections between civic environmental groups and identifies key stewardship nodes (those groups that work with many different partners) within the network.
+STEW-MAP’s publicly available online map currently displays spatial (geographic) data for over 500 stewardship groups citywide alongside other open space data layers.
+The project adds a social layer of information to urban geographic information on ‘green infrastructure’ in New York City.

 Why is STEW-MAP important?

-The project highlights existing stewardship gaps and overlaps in order to strengthen organizational capacities, enhance citizen monitoring, promote broader public engagement with on-the-ground environmental work, and build effective partnerships between stakeholders involved in urban sustainability.
-As funding support for green infrastructures fluctuates, it is important to cultivate long-term, community-based natural resource stewardship.
-STEW-MAP creates a framework to connect potentially fragmented stewardship groups; to measure, monitor, and maximize the contribution of our civic resources.
+STEW-MAP identifies existing stewardship gaps and overlaps in order to strengthen organizational capacities, enhance citizen monitoring, promote broader public involvement in on-the-ground environmental work, and build effective partnerships between people and groups involved in urban sustainability.
+As funding support for green infrastructure fluctuates, it is important to cultivate long-term, community-based natural resource stewardship.
+STEW-MAP creates a framework to connect stewardship groups and to measure, monitor, and maximize the contribution of our civic resources.

-STEW-MAP’s database and interactive maps allow the public, municipal agencies, and nonprofits to visualize where and how hundreds of civic environmental stewardship groups are working in New York City, which informs natural resource management, policymaking, and public outreach.
-Custom downloads of STEW‐MAP data have been utilized by the Mayor’s Office of Long Term Planning and Sustainability, the NYC Department of Environmental Protection, MillionTreesNYC, and the NYC Department of Parks and Recreation, in support of policymaking and natural resource management activities.
+STEW-MAP’s database and interactive maps allow the public, goverrnment agencies, and nonprofits to visualize where and how hundreds of large and small environmental stewardship groups are working in New York City .
+This information can guide natural resource management, policymaking, and public outreach.
+Custom downloads of STEW‐MAP data have been used by the Mayor’s Office of Long Term Planning and Sustainability, the NYC Department of Environmental Protection, MillionTreesNYC, and the NYC Department of Parks and Recreation in support of policymaking and natural resource management activities.

-This social data is also being analyzed in concert with 20 years of geospatial land cover data through cutting edge interdisciplinary research via the NSF-funded ULTRA-EX project, entitled “Understanding the Dynamic Connections among Stewardship, Land Cover, and Ecosystem Services in New York City's Urban Forest”.
+The New York City STEW-MAP data is also being analyzed together with 20 years of land cover data through cutting edge interdisciplinary research as part of a the National Science Foundation-funded ULTRA-EX project, titled “Understanding the Dynamic Connections among Stewardship, Land Cover, and Ecosystem Services in New York City's Urban Forest”.

-- A publicly available, online stewardship database of civic organizations working on environmental stewardship in New York City that is updatable over time
+- A publicly available, online stewardship database of civic organizations working on environmental stewardship in New York City that can be updated over time

-- An online interactive map of the self-described geographic turf of civic stewardship groups shown in relation to open space, land use, and other geographic features
+- An interactive online map of the geographic area (or 'turf') of civic stewardship groups shown in relation to open space, land use, and other geographic features

-- A network analysis of the connections among stakeholders from the civil society, business and government sectors who are working on stewardship
+- A network analysis of the connections among stewards from civil society, business and government

 - Customized downloads and analyses of STEW-MAP data to support local agencies in natural resource management efforts